jessecambon/tidygeocoder/README.md

 To perform **reverse geocoding** (obtaining addresses from latitude and longitude coordinates), we can use the `reverse_geocode()` function.
-The arguments are similar to the `geocode()` function, but we now are specifying the latitude and longitude columns in our dataset as inputs.
+The arguments are similar to the `geocode()` function, but we now are specifying the latitude and longitude columns in our dataset with the `lat` and `long` arguments.
 See the `reverse_geo()` function documentation for more details on reverse geocoding.

 ``` r
 coordinates <- tibble(latitude = c(38.895865, 43.6534817, 35.0844),